lgatto/TeachingMaterial/README.md

 technological measures that legally restrict others from doing anything the license permits.

+### Credit

-Some content from the tidyverse and ggplot2 material is used from the Data Carpentry lessons (see references in the respective sections), which are also licensed under CC-BY.
+Some content from the tidyverse and ggplot2 sections comes from the Data Carpentry lessons (see references in the respective sections), which are licensed under CC-BY.

+The shiny example apps and the ggivs material comes from the RStudio tutorials and package documentations.